FTBTeam/docs/docs/mods/FTB-jar-mod/datapacks/tempered-glass-jar-recipes.md

 ---
 date: 2023-01-22
 title: Tempered Glass Jar Recipes
-description: Despicts how to use datapacks to modify tempered glass jar recipes
+description: Depicts how to use datapacks to modify tempered glass jar recipes
 tags:
   - customize
 ---